InquisitiveAS/geoRHPy_AS/README.md

 # RhinoGH_python_AS
-These are some of my independent python coding experiments in Rhinoceros 3d and Grasshopper begineer to intermediate
+These are python tools i have developed for Rhinoceros3D and Grasshopper3D